MozillaSecurity/ffpuppet/README.md

 At this time no modules are required to run FFPuppet however some features may not be available.

+##### To install after cloning the repository

+    pip install --user -e <ffpuppet_repo>

+Once installed ffpuppet can be run using the following command:

+    python -m ffpuppet

 ##### Installing python modules

     pip install -r requirements.txt

-Linux requires xvfb in order to run headless.
+In order to enable memory limiting `psutil` is required on all supported operating systems.
+Linux requires `xvfb` in order to run headless (this is not the same as Firefox's `-headless` mode).

 ##### Ubuntu